sdsu-comp605/spring25/_sources/syllabus.md

 #### Why community projects?

 Nowadays, the vital role of scientific software in research is widely recognized.
 Moreover, modern science is often conducted by large, collaborative multi-institutional aggregate teams scattered across the globe.
 To facilitate work across teams and to promote partnerships and collaborations, it is crucial for students to be exposed to open-source community projects and learn the best practices and standards by making contributions via software.
+If you are still unsure, check this reference ["Why contribute to open source?"](https://opensource.guide/how-to-contribute/#why-contribute-to-open-source) from the [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).guide.

 #### Community contributions and analysis